dealii/candi/README.md

 Ubuntu distribution on Windows 10 you can follow the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-Within the ubuntu terminal application clone this repository and run candi
+Within the Ubuntu terminal application, upgrade Ubuntu first, then clone this repository and run candi

 ```bash
   sudo apt-get update